 Producing products from recycled materials is less energy and resource-intensive.
 Often pens and paper, including toilet paper and tissues, are made from recycled fibres but you can also find clothing, containers, and other items when you shop for eco-friendly products.

 10. Gift sustainable or zero-waste gifts

 No more novelty gifts that entertain for a few hours before getting thrown in the trash.
-Instead, try to give a gift that lasts a lifetime such as a zero-waste starter kit.
-Or, treat your loved one to an experience, a day out or a homemade meal, instead of a physical gift.
+Instead, treat your loved one to an experience, a day out or a homemade meal, instead of a physical gift.

 11. Buy second-hand

 We can significantly reduce our carbon footprint buying second-hand.
 This is especially trying when it comes to clothing.
 Our current demand for throwaway fashion requires a huge amount of natural resources, not to mention energy for production and export.
 Because buying second hand extends the life of existing materials and products, it’s even more green than buying something new from a sustainable company.

 WRAP UK said - “Re-use and recycling offer some carbon savings because the lifetime of clothing that is re-used or recycled is extended.
 Where this displaces a sale of a new garment,10 the effects on the environment from fibre extraction and processing are avoided.”

 12. Look out for biodegradable and compostable packaging